frederikgeth/PowerModelsPrivacyPreserving.jl/README.md

 ## Development

-Community-driven development and enhancement of PowerModelsDistribution are welcome and encouraged.
+Community-driven development and enhancement of PowerModelsPrivacyPreserving are welcome and encouraged.
 Please develop in a fork or branch of this repo, and launch pull requests to integrate the code into master.

 ## Acknowledgments